Hakkasan's Christine Parkinson writes:

 It’s the temptation to touch: the vats, the presses, the vines, because I haven’t got time to study here – yet.

 It’s the bottle of wine I take back to Hakkasan; will it work with our food?

 Yes, of course.
 It always does.

 It’s my favourite visit.

-Wine buyer for the Hakkasan group, Christine has featured English wines on the Hakkasan list since it opened in 2001 and currently has wines from Nyetimber and Camel Valley as well as Plumpton.
-Members of her team head to Plumpton College during the year for a series of tailored one-day courses.
+Wine buyer for the Hakkasan group, Christine has featured English wines on the Hakkasan wine lists since it first opened in 2001.
+Having taken courses there herself, members of her team head to Plumpton College during the year to follow in her footsteps.